JeffreyHe9/4-Gallon-Bucket/README.md

 # 4-Gallon-Bucket

+The objective of this project is to develop a program that can solve the problem of 2 kids fetching 4 gallons of water from a stream, using only an unmarked 3-gallon bucket, and an unmarked 5-gallon bucket, in less than 15 steps.

 This Python program solves the classic water jug riddle using Breadth-First Search (BFS).
 Given two buckets of different capacities, it finds the shortest sequence of steps to measure a target amount of water.

 ## Table of Contents